 Then he said something that changed my mind:

 - “I need some help.
-Can I please come in and tune your piano now, because, otherwise, I will need to wait for 5 hours somewhere till the evening?”
+Can I please come in and tune your piano now because, otherwise, I will need to wait for 5 hours somewhere until the evening?”

 This final drop disrupted my safety scenario: